Slavery case: Matamata denied bid for Supreme Court appeal

 Matamata first appealed his convictions to the Court of Appeal, but was turned down.
 He then sought leave to appeal to the Supreme Court, and that has now been denied.

-Matamata's lawyers argued that the Appeal Court was wrong in determining the legal definition of "slave", and that in finding that the High Court jury had been properly directed as to the elements of human trafficking.
+Matamata's lawyers argued that the Appeal Court was wrong in determining the legal definition of "slave".

+They also disputed that the High Court jury had been properly directed about what human trafficking meant.

 The Supreme Court justices Sir William Young, Sir Mark O'Regan and Dame Ellen France disagreed on both counts.